-Policy EV7: Provision and Protection of Allotments Strategic Objectives SO1, SO2, SO3, SO4, SO5, SO14. identified demand for allotments in a requirement, or a upport the provision of new allotments in order to meet a locally .
-Where residential development results in an additional demand locality, new provision could form part of the on-site open space planning contribution may be required towards either improving s or providing new allotments elsewhere, as set out under Policy 2.
-Development on a allotment land for alternative uses will only be permitted where: of demand, the benefits from t a. it can be demonstrated that the allotments are no longer required through a lack of demand, the green space is surplus to requirements in the locality and the benefits from the proposed development outweigh the impacts on biodiversity, or riding sustainability benefits from the proposed development and rernative provision of allotments will be made in the locality.
+Policy EV7: Provision and Protection of Allotments

+Strategic Objectives | SO1, SO2, SO3, SO4, SO5, SO14.

+- The Council will support the provision of new allotments in order to meet a locally identified demand.
+Where residential development results in an additional demand for allotments in a locality, new provision could form part of the on-site open space requirement, or a planning contribution may be required towards either improving existing allotments or providing new allotments elsewhere, as set out under Policy H5. - 2.
+Development on allotment land for alternative uses will only be permitted where: - a. it can be demonstrated that the allotments are no longer required through a lack of demand, the green space is surplus to requirements in the locality and the benefits from the proposed development outweigh the impacts on biodiversity, or - b. there are overriding sustainability benefits from the proposed development and appropriate alternative provision of allotments will be made in the locality.

 Protected allotments are listed in Appendix 9 and identified on the Policies Map.
 Any new allotments developed after the Local Plan is adopted will be protected under this Policy.

-Evidence base Sustainability Appraisal, August 2021.
+Evidence base • Sustainability Appraisal, August 2021.
 Wood Group UK Ltd. Ashfield Green Infrastructure and Biodiversity Technical Paper.
 Ashfield District Council.
-National Planning Policy and Guidance NPPF 2021, Part 2: Achieving sustainable development.
+National Planning Policy and Guidance • NPPF 2021, Part 2: Achieving sustainable development.
 NPPF 2021, Part 15: Conserving and enhancing the natural environment.
 Planning Practice Guidance: Open space, sports and recreational facilities, public rights of ways and local green space as of August 2021.